 Clinical Science

 The Clinical Psychology Program adheres to a clinical science model of training, and is a member of the Academy of Psychological Clinical Science.
 We are committed to training clinical psychologists whose research advances scientific knowledge of psychopathology and its treatment, and who are capable of applying evidence-based methods of assessment and clinical intervention.
 The main emphasis of the program is research, especially on severe psychopathology.
 The program includes research, course work, and clinical practica, and usually takes five years to complete.
 Students typically complete assessment and treatment practica during their second and third years in the program, and they must fulfill all departmental requirements prior to beginning their one-year internship.
-The curriculum meets requirements for licensure in Massachusetts, and is accredited by the Psychological Clinical Science Accreditation System (PCSAS) and by the American Psychological Association (APA).
+The curriculum meets the requirements for licensure in Massachusetts, accreditation requirements of the American Psychological Association (APA; Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002-4242, apaaccred@apa.org, Tel.
+[202] 336-5979), and accreditation requirements of the Psychological Clinical Science Accreditation System (PCSAS).
 PCSAS re-accredited the program on December 15, 2022 for a 10-year term.
-APA most recently accredited the program on April 28, 2015 for a seven-year term, which was extended due to COVID-related delays.
+APA most recently accredited the program on April 15, 2026 for a 10-year term.

 Requirements

 Required courses and training experiences fulfill requirements for clinical psychology licensure in Massachusetts as well as meet APA criteria for the accreditation of clinical psychology programs.
-In addition to these courses, further training experiences are required in accordance with the American Psychological Association’s guidelines for the accreditation of clinical psychology programs (e.g., clinical practica [e.g., PSY 3050 Clinical Practicum, PSY 3080 Practicum in Neuropsychological Assessment]; clinical internship).
+In addition to these courses, further training experiences are required in accordance with the American Psychological Association’s guidelines for the accreditation of clinical psychology programs (e.g., clinical practica [e.g., PSY 3050 Clinical Practicum]; clinical internship).

 Students in the clinical psychology program are required to take the following courses:

-• PSY 1950, Intermediate Statistical Analysis in Psychology
+• PSY 1950, Applied Statistical Data Analysis in Psychology I

-• PSY 2070, Psychometric Theory and Method Using R
+• PSY 2070, Modern Psychometric Theory and Methods

 • PSY 2040, Contemporary Topics in Psychopathology